 Build a Bird.
 Locally owned Build-a-Bear Workshop has a store in Busch Stadium’s Ford Plaza.
 It’s open two hours before the game, and during the game (but NOT after).
 You can build a Fredbird or pick up a jersey for a doll you already own.
 On July 24 they’re giving away a free bear to the first 15,000 kids under 15…with a ticket of course.

 Join the Club.
-The Cardinals offer two kids clubs!
-The Kid’s Club is for kids under 13, Varsity Club for kids 14 to 19.
-Both are $30, but they include tickets, discounts and free swag.
-Both clubs offer a ticket voucher worth $40 for 2 tickets, you choose the dates!
-Each club also has their own party day, which includes MORE tickets and fun perks, like visiting the field.
+The Cardinals offers a kids clubs!
+The Kid’s Club is for kids under 13 and costs $30, but they include tickets, discounts and free swag.
+Your kid will get a ticket voucher worth $40 for 2 tickets, you choose the dates!
+There’s also a party day, which includes MORE tickets and fun perks, like visiting the field.
+You can sign up for membership online or at the stadium at the Family Pavilion and Ford Plaza.